-Psychedelic drugs might save the planet
+Psychedelic drugs might save lives by slowing global warming

 Drugs could save the planet, because drugs might make people environmentalists, studies say.
 If it’s true, getting people high might be a first step to getting them to take action to solve the world's global warming crisis.